 WordPress is Pointless for New Websites in 2026

-If someone tells you to build a new website on WordPress in 2026 you need to fire that person immediately.
-Not in a week.
-Today.
+If someone tells you to build a new website on WordPress in 2026 you need to fire that person immediately. today.
 Because they are about to waste your money on a 20 year old blogging platform with 60,000 plugins bolted on pretending to be something it was never designed to be.

 Here’s what you’re signing up for.
 A plugin for speed.
 A plugin for security.
 A plugin for SEO.
 A plugin to stop the other plugins from breaking each other.
 You’re paying $50 a month for hosting to run a system that needs constant updates or it gets hacked.
 You’re locked into a theme some developer built in 2019 and hasn’t touched since.
 And when you want to change anything you’re either paying someone $150 an hour to fight with PHP or you’re dragging blocks around in Elementor hoping it doesn’t destroy your mobile layout.

 Stop doing that.
 Build a custom coded site instead.
 It loads in under a second.
 It costs literally zero to host on Cloudflare.
 There’s no attack surface because there’s nothing to attack.
-No database.
-No login page for bots to brute force.
-No plugin updates at 2am.
-No “your site is down because WooCommerce pushed a bad update”.
-It’s just HTML.
-Just files.
+Static sites have no database, no login page, and no plugin updates.
+Nothing to attack, nothing to maintain.
+It’s just HTML files.
 It works forever.

 You need to understand what “easier” actually means when an agency tells you WordPress is easier.
 Easier for who.
 Easier for the agency charging you $200 a month to maintain it.
 Easier for the developer building the same starter theme for every client.
 It is not easier for you.
 You’re the one refreshing your site wondering why it takes 4 seconds to load.
 You’re the one getting security emails.
 You’re the one paying for premium plugins that do what three lines of code could do.

 If you already have a WordPress site with 500 pages and 10 years of content -fine.
 That’s a migration project.
 But if you’re starting fresh you do not use WordPress.
 Get a static site on Cloudflare.
-No maintenance.
-No PHP updates.
-No calling the hosting company because something broke.
+Zero maintenance.
 Just a site that works and does exactly what it’s supposed to do.

 Is WordPress dead?

 WordPress isn’t dead.
 It’s running 40% of the internet.
-But that’s legacy momentum, not merit.
+But that’s legacy momentum.
 For new websites in 2026, there are faster, cheaper, more secure options that don’t require constant maintenance.
 WordPress is still fine if you already have a massive site built on it.
 Starting fresh on it today is a choice you’ll regret.

 What should I use instead of WordPress?